redis/docs/content/operate/rc/databases/rdi/setup.md

 - **Encryption key**: Select a self-managed encryption key from the list of keys, or select **Add a new key** to [create one](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html).

-- **Resource permissions**: Add the following permissions to your secret to allow the Redis data pipeline to access your secret:
+- **Resource permissions**: Add the following permissions to your secret to allow the Redis data pipeline to access your secret.
+Replace `<AWS ACCOUNT ID>` with the provided AWS Account ID.

     ```json
     {